openssl/project/PROJECT-HANDBOOK.md

 The release steering committee uses the Next view to select and prioritize work for the next release.
 This helps streamline the planning process and ensure that the project stays on track and delivers consistent value.

+### 6. Epics:
+Epics are substantial project components that often contain multiple related tasks.
+The Epics view is used to track the progress of these significant elements.
+It shows the status of each Epic, including how many tasks are complete and how many remain.

+Additionally, this view displays the individual responsible for each Epic.
+This assignment helps maintain accountability within the team.

 ### 7. WG:
 WG stands for Working Group, a broader collective encompassing OpenSSL project